martinxpospisil/hexagonal-pipe-flow/README.md

 The solution uses a finite-difference method on a custom hexagonal mesh.

+## Project History
+This project is part of final assignment of course *Mathematical methods for physical chemistry* (Autumn 2015) from MSc studies at the UCT Prague.

 ## Project Structure
 - `src/HEXPF.for`: Main Fortran 77 code implementing the numerical solver.
 - `data/velocity_profile.dat`: Computed velocity profile data.